 (See featured image above)

 An off-the-grid joint located in Coloane, its wooden open-air structure gives it a slightly bohemian ambiance.
 The food is awesome and really catches the Macau vibe.
 Noodle soup is one of their most famous dishes, but there’s also an array of sandwiches to choose from, namely fried egg.
-Peanut butter toast is also a must and remember to ask for yeunyeung or an iced lemon tea to complete your breakfast.
-Staff is really friendly and Hon Kee’s location offers an escape from the city hustle.
+Peanut butter toast is also a must and remember to ask for yeunyeung (coffee with tea and milk, a very popular drink in both Macau and Hong Kong) or iced lemon tea to complete your breakfast.
+The staff is really friendly and Hon Kee’s location offers an escape from the city’s hustle and bustle.

 Opening hours: Thursday–Tuesday, 7:00am–6:00pm

 Hon Kee Merendas de Lai Chi Vun Park, Coloane, +853 2888 2310

 Also read: A Beginner’s Guide to the Cha Chaan Teng